ErnestF22/TPGO-RS/do_som_stiefel/README.md

 Usage example for creating a geodesic on Stiefel manifold

 - lastNRowsAllZeros.m\
-Util function that checks whether all last N rows in a written point on the 3D-$Stiefel^N$ manifold are equal to 0; this means that the first $d$ rows of each submatrix can be directly taken as the $SO(d)$ projection of that submatrix ($\pm$ determinant sign to be precise)
+Util function that checks whether all last N rows in a written point on the 3D- $Stiefel^N$ manifold are equal to 0; this means that the first $d$ rows of each submatrix can be directly taken as the $SO(d)$ projection of that submatrix ($\pm$ determinant sign to be precise)

 - make\_rand\_stiefel\_mat.m\
 Function that creates a random matrix on a 3D Stiefel manifold (i.e., every matrix of the third dimension is on the Stiefel manifold specified in the function's input parameters)